 Setting goals is equally important.

-Not only can setting goals act as motivation to ensure you stay on the right path with your money, it also helps you quantify your progress to see whether your system is as efficient it can be.
+Not only can setting goals act as motivation to ensure you stay on the right path with your money, but it also helps you quantify your progress to see whether your system is as efficient as it can be.

 A personal finance nerd also recognises the importance of allowing for time, because they understand that financial success doesn’t happen overnight.